sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 12.04.2023

+Time is 17:16 i'm in my room.
+Almost 30 minutes ago i came from station.
+In the morning at home i started Todo list project, and in statation , i almost finished half of it, In  Sha Allah today i'll finish it.

+////////

+////////
 date: 11.04.2023

 Alhamdulillah, main part of HBS project is done.
 Now i need to fix other pages of that.